Purple ice plant

 - Is Purple ice plant good for the Colorado Front Range?

-- Yes.
-Purple ice plant is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Purple ice plant is a well-suited groundcover for Colorado's Front Range.

 - How big does Purple ice plant get?